kafka-security/oauth/kafka-oauth/README.md

         oauth.server.grant.type=client_credentials
         oauth.server.scopes=test
         oauth.server.accept.unsecure.server=true
-         # oauth.server.accept.unsecure.server - this propertie is for SSL configuration, if you are using HTTP or a self-signed CERT set this true
+         # oauth.server.accept.unsecure.server - this property is for SSL configuration, if you are using HTTP or a self-signed CERT set this true
+        ```

 - Create a config file for your JAAS security {kafka_server_jaas.conf}
     - The file must contain the following: